Nethereum/Nethereum/docs/introduction/web3.md

 * Debug

 The best way to learn about the different RPC methods provided is to use as a reference [the official Ethereum RPC API documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC) or the [the official management api for geth](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)
+So we won't go into major detail here.

 ## Web3 constructor